kolodny-coder/lambda-layers-tutorial/README.md

     ```bash
     sam build
     ```
-4I apologize for the repeated cut-off.
-Here's the complete deployment steps:

 4. **Deploy the SAM application**: This will create a CloudFormation stack and deploy your resources.
 It will prompt for parameters, and for the first deployment, it is recommended to use default parameters.
+When answering the following `   UUIDFunction may not have authorization defined, Is this okay? [y/N]:
+   ` reply y
     ```bash
     sam deploy --guided
     ```